Research project / business internship

 The Master’s research project guide for supervisors contains additional in-depth information about supervising a research project.

 The OSIRIS Case – GSLS Instructions for examiners contains detailed information about the application and assessment procedures in OSIRIS Case.

-If you can’t find the answer to your question, please do not hesitate to contact one of the research project coordinators.
+If you can not find the answer to your question, please do not hesitate to contact one of the research project coordinators.

 About the project or internship

 Please visit the Master’s research project guide for supervisors for a complete overview of your responsibilities as examiner, daily supervisor, supervisor host institute, or second reviewer.
 As supervisor, you are responsible for coaching the student, creating the right ambiance, supporting the student, and drawing up agreements.
 The aim of supervising is to offer a tailor-made approach to the student’s needs.
 You are also responsible for proposing a project that is of a sufficient level and that enables the student to achieve the learning outcomes.
 Students are responsible for their own learning process.

 There are different supervisory roles, depending on where a student performs their research project.
 How these roles are divided is determined by the location of the research project; within UU/UMCU (and affiliated institutes) or outside UU/UMCU.

 The examiner has final responsibility for the research project.
 The examiner grades research skills, written report, and presentation.
 The daily supervision of the student on the work floor is often done by a PhD student or postdoc.
 This daily supervisor advises the examiner on the assessment but does not grade the student themselves.
 The second reviewer, a senior scientist ideally not directly involved in the project, grades the research project and presentation independently from the examiner.
 The final mark is given by the examiner, in close consultation with the daily supervisor and second reviewer.

 Projects outside UU/UMCU